-Outcome Skill Elaboration Communicating Students learn to listen to others' ideas and establish clear and effective communication skills to ensure their ideas are portrayed and effective team operation occurs.
-Interpersonal skills Preventing and managing conflict During the decision making process, students may have conflicting ideas and will need to learn to suspend negative judgements, negotiate and/or defend their thoughts in an assertive manner.
-Cooperating and collaborating in groups Students are required to listen to others, adapt their communication skills to suit the groups' aim and accept personal task responsibilities to achieve the overall goal.
-Reviewing the situation Students are required to identify elements that could impact upon the team's challenge, find the solution and constantly re-think their strategy due to potential negative consequences.
-Self-management Planning before deciding After reviewing the elements, students must plan different options for each task of the Gone in 90 challenge. skills Deciding and acting In teams students need to collaboratively decide on an option that will enable them to meet the overall goal.
-They must be able to rationalise their decision and may need to re-evaluate or modify their decisions when necessary.
-Monitoring and evaluating During and after the program, students reflect upon and evaluate their decisions and solutions.
-An awareness of the overall decision making process is established, which can be applied to future scenarios.
+Outcome Skill Elaboration Communicating Students must learn to establish effective communication skills.
+They will need to actively listen to their peers' ideas, reaffirm or build on what has been proposed and make clear and reasoned statements to ensure their ideas are portrayed and effective team operation occurs.
+Interpersonal skills Preventing and managing conflict During the decision making process, students may have conflicting ideas and will therefore need to learn to listen to others, express their own opinions assertively and negotiate their position.
+Cooperating and collaborating in groups Each student will be required to contribute to their team's planning and share responsibility to meet the group's overall goal.
+Reviewing the situation Students are required to identify elements that could impact upon the team's path to the solution and constantly rethink their strategy due to potential negative consequences.
+Self-management Planning before deciding After reviewing the elements, students must predict the impact their options will have on meeting their team's and overall group's goals. skills Deciding and acting Students need to collaboratively decide on a solution that will meet the team's goal.
+They must be able to rationalise their decision and may re-evaluate or modify their decisions when necessary.
+Monitoring and evaluating During and after the program, students reflect and evaluate the suitability of the solutions they agreed upon to complete the program tasks.
+Students evaluate the overall decision making process when debriefing the set tasks.